 - Director of data science

 There are also intersecting career paths in computer science and data science.
 It’s not unusual for MSCS graduates to work in data science, as ‘data scientist’ is one of these dual pathway roles.
 Machine learning jobs also tend to toe the line between computer science and data science.
 Like data scientists, machine learning engineers develop software tools suited to specific forms of data manipulation or data analysis use-cases.

 JOB AVAILABILITY IN DATA SCIENCE VS. COMPUTER SCIENCE

-Job outlook and earning potential can help guide your choices, though predicting your prospects is easier if you are leaning toward the MSDS.
+Job outlook and earning potential can help guide your choices, though predicting your prospects is easier if you are leaning toward Master of Science in Data Science (MSDS) vs Master of Science in Computer Science (MSCS).
 Different data science job titles don’t necessarily correlate with varying demand or pay scales — unless you look at salaries for manager-level or executive-level roles, which trend higher.
 The average data scientist earns about $116,000 with a master’s degree, which is very close to the typical salaries data engineer, data visualization developer and decision scientist report on sites such as Indeed.
 Job growth across data science roles will likely be strong over the next decade, which means a data science master’s degree is a wise investment.